iosifvilcea/HipPong/README.md

 Original Pong but way cooler.

 TODO:
-    See Through/In game/Resume/Options Menu
+    Quit/MainMenu
+    Resume/Pause for "ESC"
+    Implement Computers
+    Swap controls back to default

     Add BlackHole
     Add Point System
-    Implement Computers
     Adjust so that chosen buttons actually work.

 Known Issues:
-    -Size is off.
     -Paddles intersect.
     -Bottom Paddle/ball is out of sync.
     -Menu is not the right size.
-    -Round Speed Up gets stuck.
+Needs to be 700x700 -Round Speed Up gets stuck.
 Fix it so when the wall is enabled, the limit is changed to the frame.